SLMillar/hobby-selector/en/step_1.md

 --- task ---

-Now drag the `set activity` block from the `variables` menu and place it below the `clear screen` block.
+Now drag the `set activity` block from the `Variables` menu and place it below the `clear screen` block.

 ![TODO - replace with embedded blocks](images/set-activity.png)